manuel-uberti/manuel-uberti.github.io/contact.md

 If you have any questions about me and my experience, or if you like to talk all things Emacs, just drop me an email.

-I tend to prefer encrypted emails, so you can use my [GPG key](https://github.com/manuel-uberti/manuel-uberti.github.io/blob/master/pubkey.txt) when writing to me.
+I prefer encrypted emails, so you can use my [GPG key](https://github.com/manuel-uberti/manuel-uberti.github.io/blob/master/pubkey.txt) when writing to me.